By the Waters of Babylon

 For us the Great Fast is a session of exile ordained for us by our Mother, the Church,

-to keep fresh in us the memory of Zion from which we have wandered so far
+to keep fresh in us the memory of Zion from which we have wandered so far.
+We have

 deserved our exile and we have great need of it because of our great sinfulness.
 Only